This resource page will:

 - Provide an orientation to working with families in more collaborative ways

-Working with families
+Importance of co-production with families

-- Integration (we had orientation lectures before simulations)
+- We had orientation lectures before simulations.

 Bland, A.J., Topping, A., & Wood, A. 2011.
 A concept analysis of simulation as a learning strategy in the education of undergraduate nursing students.
 Nurse Education Today, 31(7), 664–670.